José Maria Marin: Controversies

-On 25 January 2012, when Marin was vice president of CBF, during the medal ceremony of the Copa São Paulo de Futebol Júnior, won by Corinthians, at Estádio do Pacaembu, he surreptitiously put in his pocket one of the gold medals that he was supposed to hand over Corinthians players, as a result of which, goalkeeper Matheus Caldeira was left without a medal.
+On 25 January 2012, when Marin was vice-president of CBF, during the medal ceremony of the Copa São Paulo de Futebol Júnior, won by Corinthians, at Estádio do Pacaembu, he surreptitiously put in his pocket one of the gold medals that he was supposed to hand over to Corinthians players, as a result of which, goalkeeper Matheus Vidotto was left without a medal.
 This act was broadcast live by Rede Bandeirantes.
 The incident caused an uproar and was much talked about in social networks.
 Two months later, when he became president of CBF, Marin called the episode "a real joke".

-On 2 April 2013, the son of murdered Brazilian journalist Vladimir Herzog petitioned for Marin's removal from the CBF and FIFA because of the speeches Marin delivered while a congressional representative in 1975 that praised Sérgio Fleury, who was head of the Department of Political and Social Order (Departamento de Ordem Politica e Social) during Brazil's military dictatorship, and for criticizing Herzog in speeches.
+On 2 April 2013, the son of murdered Brazilian journalist Vladimir Herzog petitioned for Marin's removal from the CBF and FIFA because of the speeches Marin had delivered while a congressional representative in 1975 that praised Sérgio Fleury, who was head of the Department of Political and Social Order (Departamento de Ordem Politica e Social) during Brazil's military dictatorship, and for criticising Herzog in speeches.
 Fleury has been accused of involvement in torture.
 Herzog's 1975 death certificate was officially changed by court order from suicide to murder by torture in March 2013 after 37 years.

 On 27 May 2015, Marin was arrested for corruption charges in connection with the 2015 FIFA corruption case.
 The indictment under which Marin was arrested names 14 people on charges including racketeering, wire fraud, and money laundering conspiracy.
 In addition to senior soccer officials, the indictment also named sports-marketing executives from the United States and South America who are accused of paying more than $150 million in bribes and kickbacks in exchange for media deals associated with major soccer tournaments.
 Other soccer officials charged are Eduardo Li, Jeffrey Webb, Eugenio Figueredo, Jack Warner, Julio Rocha, Costas Takkas, Rafael Esquivel and Nicolás Leoz.
 Marin was subsequently banned by the FIFA Ethics Committee.

 In August 2018, Marin was sentenced to prison for four years.
-He was also fined $1.2 m and ordered to forfeit $3.34 m.
+He was also fined $1.2 million and ordered to forfeit $3.34 million.
 On 30 March 2020, it was decided that Marin would be released early with the judge citing his: "advanced age, significantly deteriorating health, elevated risk of dire health consequences due to the current COVID-19 outbreak, status as a non-violent offender, and service of 80% of his original sentence".

-In popular culture
+Death

-Chilean actor Alejandro Trejo portrayed Marin in the 2020 Amazon Prime Video original series El Presidente.
+Marin died on 20 July 2025, at the age of 93.